 Once you have completed a marathon or two, you may want to focus on improving your time.
 Improving your marathon time means training smarter, using proper training zones, and incorporating lots of different intensities in your weekly mileage.

-This article has lots of tips on how to get faster over the marathon distance.
+This article has lots of tips on how to get faster over the marathon distance: How To Improve Your Marathon Time

 How to Break A Four Hour Marathon?